Skip Navigation

-This common reassemble—Emily Dashes—offers a chance to interact with and reinterpret the poetry of Emily Dickinson.
-Participants will spend time peering into the work of the poet, then engage with words in the spirit of play, reworking her canonical language using new media and visual expression to say something entirely new.
+This community project offers a chance to interact with and reinterpret Emily Post's rules of etiquette.
+Participants will engage with her iconic work, updating her rules using new media and visual expression to say something entirely new.
 After each stunning, idiosyncratic, vibrant, haunting or hilarious page is made, we will gather them into a new collection of poetry and art that could only have been made by our community.

 What